 7. The right room

 A room with windows next to a wall is perfect.
-The bigger the window, the more light you’ll get in.
+The bigger the window, the more natural light you’ll get in.
 Being closer to the window will create a softer light with darker, softer shadows.
 Being farther away will give a more even light, but with lighter, sharper shadows.

 How to photograph your product on a white background